Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Study Wiki for Tech Impact/Storage.md

 #### Flash Drives
 Flash drives are removable storage devices that are capable of containing a large quantity of information in a **non-volatile, small, and portable** form.
 Flash memory devices include SD cards, USB flash drives, and optical cards.

+##### Early RAID
+This RAID prototype was built by University of Berkeley graduate students in 1992.
+Housing 36 320MB disk drives, total storage was 11GB.

 #### Memory Cards
 A memory card is a **flash memory** device that can **store data in a non-volatile state**.
 Common memory card form factors include SD, CF, micro-SD, mini-SD, and xD.

+##### USB RAID
+Super Talent's USB 3.0 RAID drives provide RAID 0 storage that is faster than an internal hard drive.

 #### Optical Cards
 **flash storage** devices that store data through the use of **lasers** on spinning discs.
 Examples of optical cards include CDs, DVDs, and BDs.
 Optical drives are a type of removable media storage device that use lasers to read and write data on optical media.
 They were developed to overcome the storage capacity limitations of removable magnetic media such as floppy discs and magnetic storage cartridges.